This tutorial shows you how to work with the Scan and Optimize features in Acrobat 9. See what the all-new Acrobat DC

 If a scan to PDF document is a single image, you aren't able to select and use the text as is.
-In this quick tip, learn how to edit scanned PDF and OCR PDF, including how to edit text in a scanned PDF scan using Optical Character Recognition (OCR) feature in Acrobat X.
+In this tutorial, learn how to edit scanned PDF and OCR PDF, including how to edit text in a scanned PDF scan using Optical Character Recognition (OCR).

 Donna Baker March 23, 2012